Sliding-Window Thompson Sampling for Non-Stationary Settings: Introduction

 \section{Introduction}

-The field of reinforcement learning has seen remarkable advancements, with bandit algorithms~\cite{lattimore2020bandit} standing out as a fundamental component.
-These algorithms, which balance exploration and exploitation to optimize decision-making, have traditionally been studied in stationary settings where the environment does not change over time.
-However, many real-world applications, such as online advertising, medical treatment scheduling, and dynamic resource allocation, operate in environments that are inherently dynamic.
-These are often referred to as "restless" settings, where the state of the world evolves independently of the actions taken by the decision-maker.
+A \emph{multi-armed bandit} \citep[MAB,][]{lattimore2020bandit} problem is a sequential game between a learner and an environment.
+In each round $t$, the learner first chooses an action, often called \emph{arm}, and the environment then reveals a \emph{reward}.
+The goal of the learner is to balance exploration and exploitation, minimizing the \emph{expected cumulative regret}, defined as the performance difference, expressed in expected rewards, between playing the optimal arm and the learner.
+These algorithms have traditionally been studied in \emph{stationary} settings where the environment does not change over time.
+As a consequence, the optimal arm $i^*$ is constant and does not depend on the round $t$.
+However, many real-world applications, such as online advertising \citep{pandey2006ad, kawale2015efficient}, healthcare \citep{lu2021banditalgorithmsprecisionmedicine, dasgupta2024bayesian, dixit2023thompson,jaiswal2025deconfoundedwarmstartthompsonsampling} and dynamic pricing \citep{ganti2018thompson, bi2024personalized}, operate in environments that are changing over time.
+These are often referred to as \emph{non-stationary} MABs (NS-MABs), where the world evolves independently of the actions taken by the learner.
+As a consequence, the optimal arm $i^*(t)$ is potentially different in every round $t$, making the decision problem more challenging.
+This requires the design of learning algorithms able to \emph{adapt} to environment modifications.

-Analyzing bandit algorithms in restless settings is crucial as the assumption of stationarity in traditional bandit problems is rarely met in practice.
-Markets fluctuate, user preferences shift, and external conditions vary, all contributing to a dynamic environment that challenges the efficacy of conventional bandit strategies.
-In these contexts, the ability to adapt to changing conditions can significantly enhance performance, making the study of restless bandit algorithms highly relevant, embodying a richer and more complex decision-making scenario and offering a closer approximation to real-world challenges.
-This complexity necessitates the development of more sophisticated algorithms capable of handling uncertainty and temporal dynamics.